Valpo Undergraduate Math Research Program (Academic Year)

 The students participating in the research program are assigned to teams on the basis of their interests and talents.
 Usually, the team consists of students at a variety of levels.
 While newer students are expected to contribute to the research effort, their primary role is to learn about the research process.
 In particular, they are not being called on to guide the research effort, but are “interning” in the process.
 They will then be asked and expected to take leadership roles if they continue to work on research projects after their first experience.

 The research teams stay together for a minimum of one semester, although it is possible for some teams to continue working on a project for longer periods.
 In the latter case, new students are introduced to the project as other students leave the team.
-Students are expected to commit themselves for two semesters of work on a given project.
+Students are encouraged to commit themselves for two semesters of work on a given project.
 An active student could earn a total of eight credits for their research efforts over four years.

 Previous Undergraduate Research Projects